 When we make friends or start relationships we naturally look for things in common.
 If there are enough commonalities then a friendship or relationship has a good foundation to build on.
 If there aren’t enough similarities or things in common, there’s nothing to draw people together and therefore a relationship or friendship won’t grow or develop.

 The success of a relationship heavily relies upon the connection you have with your Partner.
 Couples complain that they don’t get along, they don’t have things in common, they feel like brother and sister or roommates and that’s what happens when you lose the connection with your Partner.

 You need to keep working on sustaining your connection because people change with time.
 You are constantly “getting to know each other” so you need to be paying attention to all the little things so you don’t miss it and become strangers.
 This is where matching and mirroring come into play.

 Matching and mirroring is a very powerful tool and can be used to increase levels of intimacy in a relationship because it’s a flow-on effect from interacting positively throughout the day.
 Sex and intimacy really is an end result and not a stand-alone area in your relationship.
 If you want to create more intimacy and affection in your relationship you need to work on building the connection, not researching new positions or buying weird toys!

 The purpose of this information is to teach you how to create and develop a much deeper level of intimacy and closeness in your relationship by taking small steps that can create a big impact.
 Below are 6 areas you can start matching and mirroring with your partner:

 1. Creating Connection Through Body Language

-Mirroring on the other hand is doing the same thing as the other person but in a mirror image reversed so if they are tapping their feet you can tap your fingers, they cross their arms, you cross your legs.
+Mirroring, on the other hand, is doing the same thing as the other person but in a mirror image reversed so if they are tapping their feet you can tap your fingers, if they cross their arms, you cross your legs.